Drake's Club Paradise Tour, Ashley Furniture HomeStore Pavilion, 5/10/12

 "Phoenix, this is our first time together," he said, grinning.
 "This is our first mother fuckin' show in Phoenix.
 I just have one question, and I know my answer.
 But how the fuck are you feeling tonight?"

 The crowd roared -- and didn't stop for the length of his hour and a half performance.
 He kept up the swagger talk, too, peppering his conversations with brags and plenty of extra swearing.
-There are plenty of people ready to dismiss him for not being "hard enough" (you know you're in trouble when Common is calling you out), but hard-or-not misses the point with Drake: he's a showman, a pop rapper with surprising chops, and a musical ambition that finds him simply bouncing around the stage as strobe lights blast a clipped Gil-Scott Heron/jamie xx sample blares.
+There are plenty of people ready to dismiss him for not being "hard enough" (you know you're in trouble when Common is calling you out), but hard-or-not misses the point with Drake: he's a showman, a pop rapper with surprising chops, and a musical ambition that finds him simply bouncing around the stage as strobe lights blast and a clipped Gil-Scott Heron/jamie xx sample blares.
 He's simply "doing him," and the hip-hop climate has never been so embracing of artists like that.